texei/sfdx-pull-issues/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: 2 - Bug report
+name: Bug report
-about: Describe a bug in this plugin.
-To describe a bug in force:source:pull create a Feature Request
+about: Describe a use case where force:source:pull doesn't work
 title: ''
 labels: bug
 assignees: ''